May 2026

 Formulation Status

 Two manufacturers are quoting.
-Intermountain Nutrition (domestic, Mark Harris) is quoting three powder and three gummy variations.
+Intermountain Nutrition (domestic) is quoting three powder and three gummy variations.
 TopGum (Israel, Phil DaSilva) received our target SFP and competitive matrix.
 The ingredient stack is locked.
 Everything that didn't work is dead and gone.

 Task Owner Due Status Notes

-Review quotes, pick anti-bloat path Michael May 7 Blocked Simethicone vs Actazin vs neither.
-Decision drives everything downstream.
+Review quotes, pick anti-bloat path Michael May 7 Blocked Simethicone killed.
+Actazin at 600mg is the path.
+Decision narrows to Actazin vs neither.

-6g mold feasibility + goat silhouette Mark Harris May 9 Waiting Custom goat shape. $20k upfront or volume commitment.
+6g mold feasibility + goat silhouette Intermountain May 9 Waiting Custom goat shape. $20k upfront or volume commitment.
 2 vs 4 gummies/serving.

 Decide serving size: 2 vs 4 gummies Michael + Doug May 12 Blocked Depends on 6g mold feasibility and quote delta.